neethila-knk/furniture-design-app-react-threejs/README.md

-# furniture-design-app-java-swing-jogl
+# furniture-design-app-react-threejs
- A Java Swing and JOGL-based desktop application for designing customizable room layouts with 2D and 3D furniture visualization.
+A React + Three.js application for designing customizable room layouts with 2D and 3D furniture visualization.